NoahCornish/ontarioCOVID-19/README.md

 NOTE:
 Ontario R values will be updated once a week (Saturdays).

-It will be updated daily
+All other files will be updated daily